pit-ray/tasksyslib/README.md

 For example, there are state transition, title screens, menu screens, etc...
 In such a case, using this tasksyslib, you can easily build a task system.
 Specifically, function pointers and priorities are registered as tasks.
-Also, this tasksyslib is designed to use wastefully the memory space used by the task system itself.
+Also, this tasksyslib is designed to use without any waste of the memory space used by the task system itself.

 ## Build instructions
 I has recommended 'cmake'